GPlates/GPlates/doc-python-api/sample-code/pygplates_reconstruct_regular_features.rst

 | All features are reconstructed to 50Ma using :func:`pygplates.reconstruct`.
 | We specify a ``list`` for *reconstructed_feature_geometries* instead of a filename so that we
-  can queries the reconstructed geometries easily.
+  can query the reconstructed geometries easily.

 ::